jiehwan94/jiehwan94.github.io/_posts/project/2021-10-10-Seoul-Bike-Trips-EDA.md

 ![16](/assets/img/project/Seoul/16.jpg)

-The outflow/inflow ratio has slightly different patterns!
-This finding triggers a question:
+The outflow/inflow ratios have slightly different patterns!
+This finding triggers a new question:

-- Are there counties that have similar outflow/inflow ratio depending on time?
+- Can we cluster counties that have similar outflow/inflow ratios depending on time?

 Since we have to look at the outflow/inflow ratio at the same time period, let's take Measure = Inflow Ratio - Outflow Ratio If Measure > 0, more riders are coming to the county in that time period.
 If Measure < 0, more riders are going out of the county in that time period.